MonashMath/SCI1022/Git.md

  1 file changed, 2 insertions(+), 2 deletions(-)
 ```

 In the meantime, a collaborator of yours that **is not project owner**, is not happy either with the "example" word in boldface.
 He prefers it to be in italics.
-As he is not project owner, he is forced to propose the change the PR way.
+As he is not project owner, he is forced to propose the change as a pull-request (PR).

 ----
 > *__Exercise 15:__*